Autumn-one/a-calc-old/README.md

 ## Version change

+* 1.3.0
+    - Disruptive changes: Adjust how the version number printing function and the detection update function are called
+    - Perfect type hint
+    - Add more unit tests
 * 1.2.30
     - Previous versions would have controlled the print version number by default, now it is configurable and turned off by default
     - Provides the function of detecting updates, after opening if there is a new version of this will give a prompt in the console